torch/argcheck/README.md

 ```

 This can however quickly become a burden, if there are many possible
 argument variations.
-Instead, one can use the `chain` option, which is
+Instead, one can use the `overload` option, which is
 supposed to be used together with `call`.
-The value provided to `chain`
+The value provided to `overload`
 must be a function previously created by `argcheck`.
-In that case,
-`argcheck` will make sure that in case of failure of the provided function
-in `chain`, the given argcheck will then be tried.
-With the `chain` option,
-`argcheck()` always return the head of the chain.

 If the arguments do not match any given variations, then the created
 argument checker will show a global error message, with usage summarizing
 all possibilites.

+When overloading, `argcheck` will create a new function (for efficiency
+reasons) including all possible cases which are being overloaded, as well
+as the new given case. _Beware_ to overwrite the returned `argcheck` function!

 The previous example is then equivalent to:
 ```lua